squiddy/louie/README.md

 Client

-* use requestAnimationFrame
 * implement daisywheel
 * vimium link navigation as alternative to clicking links
-* make use of joystick API for browsers that support it
 * kinetic scrolling
 * request fullscreen
 * improve page isolation (move attributes on body to page div, change affected